 - Gloss – Doors, windows, interior trim

-5. Paint Better With Additives
+5. Paint Better with Additives

 There are two main additives I don’t paint much without.
 They are Floetrol (for water-based paints) and Penetrol (for oil-based paints).
-These additives slow down the drying time and thin out the paint just enough so I can get a nice smooth coat without brush marks.
+These additives slow down the drying time and thin out the paint just enough so that I can get a nice smooth coat without brush marks.

-They’re usually not needed for walls or ceilings, but when painting windows, doors, and trim they are a necessity in my opinion.
+They’re usually not needed for walls or ceilings, but when painting windows, doors, and trim they are a necessity, in my opinion.